Measuring Multiparticle Indistinguishability with the Generalized Bunching Probability: Introduction

-Analogous to the two-particle case, one might conjecture that the generalized bunching probability is maximized when all the input photons are simultaneously indistinguishable, meaning that they all have the same polarization, temporal mode, and frequency mode.
-This conjecture, which we call the strong generalized bunching conjecture, is false~\cite{seronBosonBunchingNot2023}.
-We ask if there nevertheless are scenarios where the generalized bunching probability serves as a witness of maximal indistinguishability of the input bosons.
-We therefore introduce the weak generalized-bunching conjecture (Conj.~\ref{conj:weakgenbunch}): Among states that are invariant under permutations of the occupied visible modes, the generalized bunching probability is maximized when the bosons are perfectly indistinguishable.
-We emphasize that our conjecture applies for any choice of applied linear optical and any choice of visible subset.
+To study the case that random permutations are an available experimental control, we introduce the weak generalized-bunching conjecture (Conj.~\ref{conj:weakgenbunch}): Among states that are invariant under permutations of the occupied visible modes, the generalized bunching probability is maximized when the bosons are perfectly indistinguishable.
+We emphasize that our conjecture applies to any choice of applied linear optical and any choice of subset of visible modes.
 We prove in Thm.~\ref{thm:weakgenbunchequiv} that the weak generalized-bunching conjecture is equivalent to an existing mathematical conjecture, Lieb's permanental-dominance conjecture for immanants (Conj.~\ref{conj:liebpermanentaldominance})~\cite{liebProofsConjecturesPermanents2002,wanlessLiebPermanentalDominance2022}.
 Lieb's conjecture states that the permanent is the largest among the normalized immanants for any positive-semidefinite argument.
 Despite significant efforts to resolve it~\cite{Tran_2022,sym13101782,tabata2010sharp,grone1986hadamard,johnson1988inequalities,doi:10.1137/0609016,pate1992descending,RODTES202494,pate1991partitions,shchesnovich2016permanent,merris1985inequalities,pate1999tensor,rodtes2024some,jing2025immanantinequalitiesweightspaces}, Lieb's conjecture has remained open for over fifty years.
-Assuming Lieb's conjecture, this establishes that, under appropriate circumstances, one can use the generalized bunching probability to detect that the input bosons are perfectly indistinguishable.
+Assuming Lieb's conjecture, this establishes that, given access to random permutations of the occupied visible modes, one can use the generalized bunching probability to detect that the input bosons are perfectly indistinguishable.

 Analogous to the Hong-Ou-Mandel visibility providing a quantitative notion of the indistinguishability of two bosons, we ask: Does the deviation of the generalized bunching probability from its maximum value give a measure of the extent to which the input bosons are ``more distinguishable''?
 To formalize this question, we need a rigorous notion of ``more distinguishable''.
-We now describe two such notions, and make use of a few definitions to do so.
+We now describe one such notion, and make use of a few definitions to do so.

 The visible DOF $\mathcal{H}_V$ and hidden DOF $\mathcal{H}_H$ are tensor factors of the single-particle Hilbert space, $\mathcal{H}_1 = \mathcal{H}_V \otimes \mathcal{H}_H$.
 We assume that there is a preferred basis $\left\{ \ket{i}_V \right\}_{i=1}^m$ of $\mathcal{H}_V$, which we call sites, and a preferred basis $\left\{ \ket{j}_H \right\}_{j=1}^L$ of $\mathcal{H}_H$, which we call labels.
 For a partition $\lambda$ of the number of populated modes $n$ and a list of distinct site indices $\bm{i} = (i_1, \ldots, i_n)$, consider the state that (1) has $\lambda_j$ many particles with label $j$, (2) is invariant under permutations of the occupied modes, and (3) has one boson in each of the distinct sites $\bm{i}$.
 This state is called the partially labelled state with label pattern $\lambda$ occupying $\bm{i}$ (Def.~\ref{def:partiallylabelledstate}).
 We show in Thm.~\ref{thm:refinementmonotonicity} that the generalized bunching probability for partially labelled states is monotonic with respect to the refinement partial order on partitions (Def.~\ref{def:refinementofpartitions}), provided Lieb's permanental-dominance conjecture holds.